HAVE A GO AT OLYMPIC SPORTS

 Diving Women's Synchronised 10m Platform

-But she actually began her career in diving in 2003, when she was 10.
+But the Sydneysider actually began her career in diving in 2003, when she was 10.
 After winning a range of junior and state titles throughout 2004 and 2005, Melissa was given the opportunity to compete at the 2006 Australian Open Championships.
-Here, she won the women’s 10m platform event, earning herself a spot on the Australian Commonwealth Games team.
+Here, she won the women’s 10m platform event, earning herself a spot on the Australian Commonwealth Games Team.

 At just 13-years-old, Melissa burst onto the international diving scene when she walked away with a Melbourne 2006 Commonwealth Games silver medal in the 10m synchronised diving alongside Alexandra Croak.
 In the individual 10m platform she finished in fifth place.